deel-ai/xplique/docs/api/concepts/holistic_craft.md

 Holistic CRAFT follows the same principle as CRAFT but operates on full images instead of
 patches:

-1. **Extract activations**: pass model inputs through the encoder $g$ to obtain intermediate activations.
-2. **Factorize concepts**: factorize the activations to discover recurring concepts.
+1. **Fit concepts**: pass model inputs through the encoder $g$ to obtain intermediate activations, then factorize them to discover recurring concepts.
-3. **Measure concept activation**: encode each image as concept activation maps in `coeffs_u`.
+2. **Measure concept activation**: encode each image as concept activation maps in `coeffs_u`.
-4. **Estimate concept importance**: attribute the task prediction to concept activations (by perturbing them with Sobol, or using a gradient-based method).
+3. **Estimate concept importance**: attribute the task prediction to concept activations (by perturbing them with Sobol, or using a gradient-based method).
-5. **Interpret concepts**: either visualize concept activation maps or perturb the input and attribute changes in concept activation scores to obtain localization maps.
+4. **Interpret concepts**: either visualize concept activation maps or perturb the input and attribute changes in concept activation scores to obtain localization maps.

 !!!warning